Permutation Entropy for the Characterization of the Attractive Hamiltonian Mean-Field Model: Numerical simulations of the Hamiltonian Mean-Field Model

 where $N$ is the total number of spins, $\theta_{i}$ is the angle of rotation of the $i$-th spin, and $p_i$ its conjugate momentum.
 The second term in Eq.~\eqref{eq:Hamiltonian} is independent of the distance between spins, so it represents a potential of infinite range.
 The Hamilton's equations for each spin are then:

 where $M_x$ and $M_y$ are the components of the magnetization vector $\vec{M}$, given by

 Note that the magnitude $M=\sqrt{M_x^2 + M_y^2}$ is a quantity normalized to the interval $0\leq M \leq 1$.
-When $M=0$, the orientation of all spins do not show a tendency towards a specific angle, so their $\theta$-distribution is homogeneous.
+When $M=0$, the orientation of all spins does not show a tendency towards a specific angle, resulting in a homogeneous $\theta$-distribution.
 When $M=1$, the spins are all oriented in the same direction.

+To analyze the system dynamics, we perform numerical simulations based on Eqs.~\eqref{eq:dotp} and~\eqref{eq:MxMy}.
 Our simulations involve a large number of spins ($N=10^6$), and the simulation time $t$ is discretized into $\mathcal{N}=2^{17}=131\,072$ iteration steps with a temporal step $\Delta t=0.01$.
 The equations of motion~\eqref{eq:dotp} are numerically solved through the classical second-order leap-frog method, which ensures that the total energy is conserved over time, with any possible oscillations remaining bounded.